deployment-gap-model-education-fund/deployment-gap-model/docs/README.md

 `source_name__private_flag__time_interval__row_granularity_or_aggregation__table_contents_description`

-Not every table uses every segment, but this is the guiding schema for naming warehouse and mart tables.
+This is the guiding schema for naming warehouse and mart tables.

 ### Segment meanings